 UTM QA Checklist

-Use this page as the last human review before a tracked link goes live.
-Confirm naming, redirect survival, ownership, logging, and GA4 proof after the automated checks are done.
+Use this page as the last human signoff before a tracked link goes live.
+Confirm ownership, redirect proof, logging, approvals, and launch readiness after the automated checks are done.

-Use the checklist after automation is finished and before the campaign reaches live traffic.
+Use the checklist after automated validation is finished and before the campaign reaches live traffic.

 Ownership, redirect proof, logging discipline, and approval evidence still need human review.